 William C. Harris

-Dr. Harris is the president and chief executive officer of Science Foundation Arizona (SFAz).
+Dr. Harris was the founding president and chief executive officer of Science Foundation Arizona (SFAz).

 Prior to joining SFAz, Dr. William C. Harris was in Ireland serving as director general of Science Foundation Ireland (SFI), a new Irish agency that helped facilitate tremendous growth in Ireland’s R&D sector during Harris’ tenure.
 Immediately prior to going to Ireland, Dr. Harris was vice president of research and professor of chemistry and biochemistry at the University of South Carolina (USC).
 There, he oversaw research activities throughout the USC system, several interdisciplinary centers and institutes, the USC Research Foundation and sponsored research programs.